KLFitter/KLFitter/doc/WhatIsKLF.md

 `LikelihoodTopLeptonJets`, i.e. the jet permutation with the highest event probability value is chosen.
-However another option can be enabled, the sum-log-likelihood option, which performs the sum of the two jet permutations inside the function `LikelihoodTopDilepton::LogLikelihood(const std::vector& parameters)`, being similar to the original neutrino-weighting method.
-The latter option can be enabled adding the following line in your user's main code:
-`myLikelihood -> SetDoSumLogLik(true)`.
+However another option can be enabled, the sum-log-likelihood option, which performs the sum of the two jet permutations inside the function `LikelihoodTopDilepton::LogLikelihood(const std::vector<double>& parameters)`, being similar to the original neutrino-weighting method.
+The latter option can be enabled adding the following line in your user's main code: `myLikelihood -> SetDoSumLogLik(true)`.

 ### ttbar+H events